Virgo Astrology Studio 2021-22 Coming Soon!

-The report, which is also valid for Virgo rising and Moon, includes two segments of astrology, and a third segment of tarot.
+The report, which is also valid for Virgo rising and Moon, includes an 80-minute audio session with a full transcript, and your extended sign description.

 - Links to annual editions 1999-2018